-- For all staff to get to know each other in an enjoyable atmosphere
+- Get the staff familiar with each other in an enjoyable atmosphere

-- Boundary Breaking – reinforcing the message that everyone’s work is needed and valued.
-Plus developing a relationship between management and staff in order to bring out everyone’s best work.
+- Break boundaries between management and staff to bring out everyone’s best work.

-- Team Building; in the sense of how the work gets done and how each person has to be accountable and have the necessary authority to complete their work, while understanding that a larger goal/process needs to be focused on by the team.
+- Team Building – in the sense of how the work gets done and how each person has to be accountable and have the necessary authority to complete their work while understanding that a larger goal/process needs to be focused on.

-9:00 – 9:20 ALL GROUP: Opening activity Gotchya to What I Like Continuum
+9:00 – 9:20 FULL GROUP: Opening activity (could be anything from Gotcha to What I Like).

-- Each participant will have a playing card with numbers, colored stickers, and various symbols this will serve as the small groups they will start in.
-Then we will mix and create new groups for each of the following 3 activities.
-Meaning that the participants will be with new people each round and be involved in a different simulation each round.
+- Each participant had a playing card with numbers, colored stickers, and various symbols representing which group they started.
+Then we mixed and created new groups for each of the following three activities to ensure participants were with new people each round and involved in a different simulation each round.

 9:30 – 11:30 SMALL GROUP ACTIVITY STATIONS:

-- There will be 3 facilitators and the small teams will rotate to a facilitator who will be located at a certain area.
-We will try our best to mix the teams and facilitator so each round will consist of new teams going to a different facilitator.
-Each round (A, B, C) will last ~30 minutes allowing ~10 minutes for finding new groups and facilitators.
-Each facilitator will lead 3 different activities at their station.
+- There were three facilitators, and the small teams rotated to a facilitator located in a certain area.
+We tried our best to mix the teams and facilitators, so each round had different teams and facilitators.
+Each round (A, B, C) lasted around 30 minutes, allowing about10 minutes for people to find new groups and facilitators.
+Each facilitator-led three different activities at their station.

 Facilitator Station ‘A’ Activities

-- Hoopdom – Delegation of tasks and asking questions for understanding; planning vs. doing.
+- Hoopdom – Delegation of tasks and asking questions for understanding and planning vs. doing.

-- Zoom – Planning and learning what and how much information to communicate; Handling stressful and challenging situations; exploring how your work fits into the larger context of the organization.
+- Zoom – Planning and learning what and how much information to communicate, handling stressful and challenging situations, and exploring how your work fits into the larger context of the organization.

 Facilitator Station ‘B’ Activities

-- Trust Trap Sequence – Focus on learning more about others; listening and speaking for clarity and understanding; necessary trust in taking directions and asking questions for clarity of directions.
+- Trust Trap Sequence – Focus on learning more about others, listening and speaking for clarity and understanding, and necessary trust in taking directions and asking questions to clarify directions.

-- Entrapment – Planning to action and the challenges that arise; Develop trust; Clarify roles and responsibilities.
+- Entrapment – Planning to action and the challenges that arise, developing trust, and clarifying roles and responsibilities.

 Facilitator ‘C’ Activities

-- I2U2ME2WE – learn others names and their talents; find common reasons for being on this team and working for this company.
+- I2U2ME2WE – Learn others’ names and talents, find common reasons for being on the same team and working for the same company.

-- Change up – Dealing with and quickly adjusting to change; learning from past experience and how to apply that knowledge to new situations; innovative thinking while remaining within strictly set boundaries and rules.
+- Change up – Dealing with and quickly adjusting to change, learning from experience and applying that knowledge to new situations, and innovative thinking while remaining within strictly set boundaries and rules.

 11:30 – 12:00 ALL GROUP